dimitriusborges/FrameworklessApi/README.md

 I have no compromise to keep it fully functional or to make something quasi state-of-the-art, but I do want to make everything **"right"**, i.e., with good practices.

-If anything looks "wrong" it might be because I dunno (yet) how to make it properly or because this project will be a Work In Progress forever.
+If anything looks "wrong" or "silly: it might be because I dunno (yet) how to make it properly or because I'm _experimenting_ to see how things unfold.

 # FrameworklessApi

 The intent of this project is to create a Rest API without the help of any framework.
-Yes,no Spring, no Javalin or any other framework.
+Yes,no Spring, no Javalin or whatever.
 Just the good and old java and JDBC.
 Mind you, it is just for study, exploration and adventure.